Pramo92/DSA-Queue-Tutorials/README.md

 # DSA-Queue-Tutorials
-Write a program which prints given string as it is using queues.
+1.Write a program which prints given string as it is using queues.
 2. Write a program which appends two given strings such that the second string is appended to the end of the first string using a queue.
 Input:
 string1 : Hello
 string2 : World
 Output: HelloWorld